-Our firm, Beyond Balanced Books, Inc., uses Xero.
-It’s an excellent cloud-based platform that allows small business owners to access their accounting data 24/7/365, on any device.
-Instead of being stuck in an office, we focus on customer relationships, on innovation, and on scalability.
+Instead of being stuck in an office, we can focus on customer relationships, innovation, and scalability.
 It’s a beautiful thing.

 Ecosystems will always be necessary with accounting.
 You have to bring in a number of moving parts to create a whole.
-With the cloud, this can be done better than ever before, even if you’re an accountant or bookkeeper working from a home office in your pajamas.
-(Just kidding…maybe!)
+With the cloud, this can be done better than ever before, even if you’re an accountant working from a home office in your pajamas.

 Are you looking for help in building an ecosystem that connects all of your cloud-based apps?
 Learn about our services to help clients build an ecosystem that works.